 Does that mean I can eat loads of cake?

-No. Too much cake makes you fat.
+No. Too much cake makes people fat, same as too many avocados.

 Does being fat matter?

 Carrying too much weight around your vital organs is not good for health or longevity.
 Fat produces hormones that can make your body work less well.
 Being obese or very overweight can stop some people being mobile enough to take exercise.
 So yes, it matters to health.
 What you look like is nobody’s business except yours.
+And actually your health is your own too.

 What’s the answer then?